arqalite/fire-king-guide/src/combos/ponix/sacred/3-sacred-high-garunix-kirin.md

 ## Sacred + High Garunix + High Kirin (with Ulcanix in GY, Ponix in your hand)

-The goal of this line is to end on 2 Hyang materials + High Kirin, and let High Kirin get destroyed by Hyang, giving you a Special Summon and an extra pop.
+Your goal with this setup is to end on 2 Level 8 monsters alongside High Kirin; by letting it get destroyed by [_Garunix Eternity, Hyang of the Fire Kings_], you get to interrupt your opponent further while extending your board.

-If you choose to Special Summon Ulcanix, you can then pop Hyang to add a Fire King from your Deck to your hand, giving you plenty of flexibility in setting up for your next turn.
+If you choose to Special Summon [_Fire King Courtier Ulcanix_] here, using her effect to destroy Hyang and add a Fire King from your Deck to your hand gives you plenty of flexibility and set-up for your next turn.

 <center>
 <br/><video class="player" controls preload="auto">